Completion and Certification Requirements

-> - Viewing of all of the CI online videos and powerpoint summaries and completion of short quizzes at the end of each video section.
+- Viewing of all of the Compassionate Inquiry online videos and powerpoint summaries and completion of short quizzes at the end of each video section.
 Videos total approximately 40 hours.

-> - Attendance at the Monthly Facilitated Workshops, or viewing of the recordings of these.
+- Attendance at the Monthly Facilitated Workshops, or viewing of the recordings of these.

 - Completion in writing of the Study and Practice Guide questions for each module, submitted through the online platform.